scott-griffiths/bitstring/README.rst

 Documentation
 -------------
-The manual for the bitstring module is available here
+The manual for the bitstring module is available at `Read the Docs <https://bitstring.readthedocs.org>`_.
-<https://bitstring.readthedocs.org>.
-It contains a walk-through of all
-the features and a complete reference section.
+It contains a walk-through of all the features and a complete reference section.

 Simple Examples